McNealConsulting/BlazorNet8Demo/README.md

 This demo utilizes an in-memory database.

 ### Blazor .Net 8
-Demonstrates the fundamentals of a new Blazor Web App solution using .Net 8 & Entity Framework Core 8.
+Demonstrate the fundamentals of a new Blazor Web App solution using .Net 8 & Entity Framework Core 8.

+### Integration Testing
+Demonstrate the fundamentals of integration testing using MSTest to test the Repository.